tchristian13/NodePractice/README.md

 Hello Kyle Rose
 2. Give them their name capitalized, preferably with some kind of sentence around it telling them what you're doing.
 There's a built-in string method for capitalizing!
 KYLE ROSE is your name capitalized.
-3. Print out their initials.
+3. Print out cdtheir initials.
 (Again, telling them what you're doing!).
 K. R.
 4. Give them their persevere.com email address.
 For example, given `Kyle Rose`, you should print out for them `krose.prsvr@gmail.com`.